galaxyproject/galaxy-hub/src/authnz/config/oidc/index.md

 ---
-title: User Authentication via 3rd Party Identity
+title: User Authentication Using Social and Institutional Identities
 highlight: true
 ---